Danielle Rose Russell: Career

 Russell's first role was in the film A Walk Among the Tombstones (2014), playing the 14-year-old daughter of a Russian drug dealer.
-The next year, she appeared in Aloha (2015), as the daughter of Bradley Cooper's character.
+The next year, she appeared in Aloha (2015), as the daughter of Rachel McAdams's character.
 In 2016, Russell appeared in six episodes on the TV series The Last Tycoon.
 Russell played a supporting role in the 2017 film Wonder.

 In July 2017, she was cast as the teenage Hope Mikaelson in the fifth and final season of The CW television series The Originals.
 In May 2018, it was reported that she would continue her role as Hope Mikaelson on The CW's Legacies, a spinoff of The Originals.
 She was nominated for a Teen Choice Award for Choice Sci-Fi/Fantasy TV Actress in 2019 for the role.
 Russell continued on Legacies for four seasons, with the series concluding on June 16, 2022.